-Each year, the National Highway Traffic Safety Administration issues recalls on millions of vehicles.
+CARS.COM — Each year, the National Highway Traffic Safety Administration issues recalls on millions of cars, trucks and SUVs.
+These recalls are ordered to help ensure the safety of drivers and passengers in cars on America's highways.
 In 2012, NHTSA recalled just shy of 18 million, and 15.5 million in 2011.
-While some recalls affect just a handful of vehicles, others impact millions.
+While some recalls affect just a handful of vehicles, others impact millions of cars and their owners.
+Some recalls are ordered for safety reasons, while others address the risk of other potential problems with a particular car.

-So far this year, the biggest recall is technically not a recall at all.
-In June, we reported that NHTSA had requested Chrysler fix 2.7 million Jeep SUVs — 1993-2004 Grand Cherokee and 2002-07 Liberty models — due to a potential fuel-system problem that could cause fires in a rear-end crash.
+So far this year, the biggest recall campaign is technically not a recall at all.
+In June, we reported that NHTSA had requested Chrysler fix 2.7 million Jeep SUVs — 1993-2004 Grand Cherokee and 2002-07 Liberty models — due to a potential fuel-system problem that could cause a risk of fire in a rear-end crash.
 Jeep initially refused, insisting the vehicles "met and exceeded all applicable requirements" of federal standards pertaining to fuel-system integrity.
 NHTSA then gave Chrysler a June 18 deadline to either issue a recall themselves, or be ordered to do so.

 On the day of its deadline, Chrysler announced it would launch a campaign to inspect and, if necessary, fix the 2.7 million Jeeps — never officially referring to the action as a "recall."
-Still, that's what it was, and therefore it earns the distinction of being the biggest one this year.
+Still, it's technically a voluntary recall and therefore earns the distinction of being the biggest one this year.

 According to research, the biggest recalls affecting the U.S. market in 2013 are:

-8. Toyota, 510,000 vehicles: Toyota Corolla, Matrix, Sequoia, Tundra and Lexus SC 430 models manufactured between 2001 and 2003 (model year not specified in report) due to potentially faulty airbags.
+8. Toyota, 510,000 vehicles: Toyota Corolla, Toyota Matrix, Toyota Sequoia, Toyota Tundra and Lexus SC 430 models manufactured between 2001 and 2003 (model year not specified in report) due to potentially faulty airbags in many cars.
+Toyota isn't the only brand plagued by unsafe airbags.
+Look further down the list to see more cars that have been recalled for airbag issues.

 6. Kia, 623,658 vehicles: 2007-10 Rondo and Sportage, 2007-11 Sorento, 2007 Sedona, 2010-11 Soul and 2011 Optima models due to malfunctioning brake lights.